RIR360/development/journal/2025/august.md

 ## 08/29/2025
 - Find ways to solve things, don't think you're weaker than the problem.
 - Write your achievements, your brain tend to forget them easily.
+- Your achievements will surely fuel your motivation in the very next bad day.